 Students can also choose to do as much outside of school hours as they choose, at a time and in a place that works well of them.

 #3.
-It makes the homework process far easier to manage
+They make the homework process far easier to manage

 Before the growth of the digital world, setting homework meant sending students home with assignments or worksheets and they would return them in hard copy form.
-Blended learning practices mean that teachers can use online resources to set homework, and that students can complete assignments on their devices.
+In blended courses or blended learning practices, teachers can use online resources to set homework, and students can complete assignments on their devices.

-There’s evidence to say that online learning for schools helps to cut educational costs such as textbooks, stationery and other learning consumables.
+There’s evidence, like this study by the Mid Sweden University, to say that online learning for schools helps to cut educational costs such as textbooks, stationery and other learning consumables.
 This is good as it means schools can free up more of their budget to spend on longer lasting resources for students.

 #5.
-It can improve the students’ attitude to learning
+They can improve the students’ attitude to learning

-It isa fact that online learning for schools and the use of tech in the classroom can help to improve young people’s attitudes to learning.
+It is a fact that online learning in blended courses and the use of tech in the classroom can help to improve young people’s attitudes to learning.
 This is partly because digital resources tend to be more engaging and interactive, and partly because tech can make it easier for students to stay in touch with teachers and tutors.

 #6.
-It makes data collection and progress tracking far easier to manage
+They make data collection and progress tracking far easier to manage

 The technology designed for online learning for schools can help with this.
 Much of this data collection is done automatically.
 This means that teachers can see at a glance how well each student is doing and which topics it would be helpful to revise as a group.